sffxzzp/steamwintersale18/README.md

 Usage
 ------
 Example for `Chrome` browser:
+1. *Login and logout.*
-1. Login and open the `Network` page.
+2. Login *again with `Remember me on this computer` checked* and open the `Network` page.
-2. Refresh and you'll get a list of requests.
+3. Refresh and you'll get a list of requests.
-3. Select `Filter -> Doc`.
+4. Select `Filter -> Doc`.
-4. Click the `cottage-2018/` usually the first one in the list.
+5. Click the `cottage-2018/` usually the first one in the list.
-5. At the right panel select `Headers -> RequestHeaders -> Cookie`.
+6. At the right panel select `Headers -> RequestHeaders -> Cookie`.
-6. Copy it and paste in the `mybotname.txt` file you created.
+7. Copy it and paste in the `mybotname.txt` file you created.
+8. *To add a another account, open `Application` page in `DevTools`, and clear cookies instead of logout.
+(Logout will let your previous work wasted.*

+*The italic words above are optional.*

 Result